Sleep and Anxiety

 It’s a relief, then, that those with anxiety and sleep troubles aren’t helpless when it comes to combating their problems.
 In fact, there are a variety of methods one can pursue to improve their quality of rest.

 One simple, cost-free solution is to incorporate calming breathing exercises into your nightly routine.
 Focusing on your breath can lower your heart rate, calming your system and making it easier to relax.
-Breathing exercises have also been found to decrease anxiety, which can keep our thoughts racing before bed, and lower our blood pressure.
+Breathing exercises have also been found to decrease anxiety and lower our blood pressure.
 We recommend trying out one of the five breathing exercises demonstrated here.

 Sometimes, soothing your nighttime anxiety is as simple as practicing good sleep hygiene.
-Tschoegl recommends managing your worry with the following tricks: turn off electric devices 2-3 hours before bed and remove them from your bedroom; create calming rituals like a warm cup of tea or a warm bath to start relaxing your body and brain before sleep; and/or practice a relaxing activity like meditation or yoga nidra before bed.
+Tschoegl recommends managing your worry with the following tricks: turn off electric devices 2-3 hours before bed and remove them from your bedroom; create calming rituals like a warm cup of tea or a bath to start relaxing before sleep; and/or practice a relaxing activity like meditation or yoga nidra before bed.

 What if your problem isn’t getting to sleep, but staying asleep?
 “If anxiety wakes you and you are having trouble getting back to sleep, get out of bed,” Tschoegl advises.
 “Go to another room, preferably keeping the lights low, and distract yourself by reading, meditating, and deep breathing.
 As best you can, resist the temptation to look at the clock, as that will only feed your anxiety.”